Flexible Solutions

 Want to learn more about Silicone?
 Check out our blog post "Silicone Rubber, a Low Surface Energy Material" where you can download our Free eBook, "Pros and Cons of Designing with Silicone Rubber".

-What is Corona Treatment?
+What is Corona Surface Treatment?

 The rendering below demonstrates how the surface energy changes after a substrate is corona treated.
 The surface energy or wettability of the untreated substrate is very low, which is demonstrated by the >90° contact angle.
 The contact angle of the corona treated surface is <90°, giving it a high surface energy / wettability.